Violin | Viola

 Clarinet | Saxophone | Flute | Classical Guitar | Piano

-After graduating from Lebanon High School (Lebanon, MO) in 1978, Terrin (Gilpin) Pabst spent three years at Central Christian College of the Bible in Moberly, MO, after which she transferred to the University of Missouri-Columbia.
-In 1984 she completed a Bachelor of Science degree in Vocal Music Education, K-12, with an emphasis in piano.
+Terrin Pabst received a Bachelor of Science in Vocal Music Education, K-12, with an emphasis in piano.
 Her first position was with the Ft.
 Zumwalt School District teaching vocal music at St. Peters Elementary School, St. Peters, MO.
-She then moved to Independence, MO, and taught vocal music at Spring Branch Elementary and Luff Elementary.
-During her last years there, she married her husband, Damon Pabst.
-They went into the religious ministry for the next thirteen years, eight of which were spent in Texas.
+She then moved to Independence, MO, and taught vocal music at Spring Branch Elementary and Luff Elementary until marrying and starting a family.

-Mrs. Pabst was the staff accompanist at Lee’s Summit West High School from its opening in 2004 to May of 2016.
-Since September 2016, she has been teaching private piano lessons at Shining Light Music.
+Mrs. Pabst has taught private piano lessons over the years and was the staff accompanist at Lee’s Summit West High School from its opening in fall 2004 to May 2016.
+Since September 2016, she has been teaching at Shining Light Music and enjoys helping her students find their personal niche in music.

 Debbie Poindexter earned her bachelor’s degree in music education from the University of Montevallo (Alabama) studying with Robert Cowan.
 She earned her master’s degree in piano performance from UMKC Conservatory of Music, studying with Richard Cass.
 Debbie started her piano teaching career while at the Conservatory, then devoted 25 years to homeschooling her eight children.
 She returned to teaching piano five years ago.
 In addition, Debbie has served in music ministry with her church for the past 20 years, and has acted as music director for the past 11 years.